 If you are a man, use effective birth control if your sex partner is able to get pregnant.
 Keep using birth control for at least 3 months after your last dose.

 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using decitabine.

 This medicine may affect fertility (ability to have children) in men.
 However, it is important to use birth control to prevent pregnancy because decitabine can harm an unborn baby.

 You should not breastfeed while using decitabine and for at least 2 weeks after your last dose.

 How is decitabine given?

-Decitabine is injected into a vein through an IV.
+Decitabine is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 In most cases, a decitabine injection is given every 8 hours for 3 days.
-This 3-day treatment is usually repeated every 6 weeks.
-You will most likely receive at least 4 of these treatments.
+This 3-day treatment is usually repeated every 6 weeks at least 4 times.